marktaiwan/Philomena-Booru-Switcher/README.md

 If such an image was downloaded from _Site A_ then uploaded to _Site B_.
 Trying to search for the image from _Site A_ would find no result.
 As a workaround, you can `ctrl + click` the link again to force the script to download the full image and compute the hash client side.

-This will let you search on _Site A_ for images that had been uploaded to _Site B_.
-Unfortunately, there's no method for the inverse, i.e. find the source image on _Site A_ from _Site B_.
+This let you search on _Site A_ for images that had been uploaded to _Site B_.
+However, it won't work for the inverse, i.e. find the source image on _Site A_ from _Site B_.
+So, when client-side hashing fails to yield result, the script uses  Philomena's reverse image search function as the final fallback.